nicolewhite/algebra.js/index.md

 #### <a name="equations-linear-one-variable"></a> Linear Equations with One Variable

-If a linear equation only has one variable, solving for that variable will return a reduced fraction object.
+If a linear equation only has one variable, solving for that variable will return a fraction object.

 ```js
 var x1 = new Expression("x");